Home » Cool & Creamy Cucumber Gazpacho

 How To Make Cool & Creamy Cucumber Gazpacho

-1. Combine the jalapeño, green onion, garlic, cucumber, cilantro, dill, lime juice, 1 cup of the Greek yogurt, salt, white pepper, cumin, and olive oil.
+Start by adding the jalapeño, green onion, garlic, cucumber, cilantro, dill, lime juice, 1 cup of Greek yogurt, salt, white pepper, cumin, and olive oil to a high-powered blender.
+I love using a high-speed countertop blender for this because it creates an ultra-smooth texture without any grit.

-2. Blend everything until the soup is smooth.
-If the consistency is too thick, stir in a bit of water or more yogurt.
+Blend until the soup is completely smooth and creamy.
+If it feels a little too thick, stir in a splash of water or a bit more yogurt until it reaches a pourable consistency that still feels rich.

 Chef Jenn’s Tips